-The Center of the American West Announces our new Virtual Interview series Lunch with Limerick.
-In these one-hour programs, Patty Limerick will interview a range of guests on current issues and a variety of topics relevant to the West and beyond.
+Lunch with Limerick is a one-hour virtual lunch-time series where Patty Limerick interviews a range of guests on current issues and a variety of topics relevant to the West and beyond.

 We will work with ADA Compliance to attempt to fulfill any disability requests for ASL interpreting and/or real-time captioning for these events.
 Such requests should be made at least seven days in advance of the event.
 Requests received less than 48 hours prior to the event cannot be guaranteed.